 Technology is no longer a class, or a skill, but an embedded tool for education that students must learn in order to have the foundational skills necessary to make their way in the world after graduation.
 As leading educators have noted, “[t]he conversation has shifted from whether technology should be used in learning to how it can improve learning to ensure that all students have access to high-quality educational experiences.”1

-In the Warwick Public Schools we are working toward a vision of the technological classroom that is student-centered and focused on blended and personalized learning.
+In the Warwick Public School District we are working toward a vision of the technological classroom that is student-centered and focused on blended and personalized learning.
 The technology we use to attain those goals must be user-friendly, durable, and applicable for all subjects.
 Our teachers are instrumental in this classroom design.
 In our Junior Highs we have given all students Chromebooks and equipped nearly every classroom with an interactive flat panel display, in order to find the best classroom uses for our tools across a wide spectrum of subjects.
 As we solve that puzzle we also model for our student show to learn with technology, since the problem is now too much information and how to filter out what is relevant.
 But as the U.S. Department of Education said, “The focus on providing Internet access and devices for learners should not overshadow the importance of preparing teachers to teach effectively with technology and to select engaging and relevant digital learning content.”2

 The educational technology landscape is rapidly changing, and our department works very hard to keep up with the latest development and keep our classrooms ready for the future.